LandPaths Protects Ocean Song

 He continued: “LandPaths is about connecting people to natural, open space areas for the experience, education, and inspiration.
 It was just a match.
 We don’t have to tell LandPaths what to do; they’ve got it figured out really well.
 Craig is completely committed to getting kids on the land—that’s the main event.”

 “This land acquisition is a big win for the public,” says Congressman Jared Huffman.
 “I can’t imagine another place in my congressional district where Point Reyes and the Farallon Islands, wild coastal forest, and high coastal grasslands are captured in one view.
 This property conveys the tremendous natural beauty and resources along the north coast, and is arguably some of the most beautiful scenery on earth.
-Thanks to the vision, energy and commitment of LandPaths, children now and in future generations will be able to walk from the Kortum Trail above the Sonoma Coast Beach eight miles by trail to Ocean Song.
 We are very lucky indeed.”